agu3rra/oauth-pyzure/readme.md

 Upon recognition of a valid token, claims will be a dictionary containing all the claims in the token and error will be set to None.

-If any error occurs, it will be saved to the error string and claims will be set to None.
+If any error occurs, such as a tempered or expired token it will be saved to the error string and claims will be set to None.
 """
 (claims, error) = oa.get_claims(jwt, app_id)
 ```